 University of Wisconsin–Madison precollege programs achieve high standards for educational and recreational experiences.
 We recognize that working with youth is not the same as working with college-age students.
 The University of Wisconsin–Madison is committed to the well-being, safety, and protection of all members of the University community, including minors.
 The University community recognizes that minors are a vulnerable population, and they require special attention and protection.
 Therefore, we follow specific youth protection policies, laws, licensing requirements, and best practices.
 This ensures that all participants are safe and protected while attending any UW–Madison precollege program.

-Find more information about youth protection at the Office of Precollege & Youth Program Compliance.
+Find more information about youth protection at the Office of Youth Protection & Compliance.